Indiana Commercial Truck Insurance Requirements

 • Tarps, chains and binders

-The Indiana Commercial Vehicle Guidebook here states that all vehicles transporting property with a Gross Vehicle Weight of 10,001 lbs or more must have a USDOT number.
+The Indiana Commercial Vehicle Guidebook says that if you’re driving a vehicle hauling property with a combined Gross Vehicle Weight over 10,001 lbs, you’ll need a USDOT number.

 [Related Story – What is the Definition of a Commercial Vehicle]

-Once you have your DOT number and insurance in place, it’s time for your Indiana Motor Carrier Application.
+Yes, once you have your DOT number and insurance in place, it’s time for your Indiana Motor Carrier Application called Form IOA-1.

 Unified Carrier Registration supports funding for state highway motor carrier registration and safety programs.